 Dr. Paul N. Hsieh (Ph.D.'70) gives an inspired gift for Marion Anderson Hall

 "I was very lucky to come to UCLA on a scholarship, and I’ve never forgotten that.
 The lessons and values I learned while attending UCLA shaped my thinking throughout my business and community life, and helped build my business reputation."

 UCLA Anderson School of Management Namesake

 Our faculty has developed game-changing initiatives to help workers save more for retirement, to transform K–12 education management and to alleviate global poverty in ingenious ways that bring the poorest members of society into the financial system.
-They infuse Anderson’s classrooms with analytical rigor and bold thinking, challenging students to reframe their reference points.
+From the traditional classroom coursework to the thinktanking at the UCLA Anderson Venture Accelerator, we approach challenges with analytical rigor, bold thinking and the courage to change the status quo.

 "We at Anderson are fortunate to have the freedom to choose our own paths and pursuits.
 It is through a combination of independent exploration and collaborative challenge that Anderson breaks new ground."

 UCLA Anderson Forecast Director;